 Declaring and Avoiding Conflicts

-When registering a submission, all its co-authors must provide information about conflicts with the USENIX ATC '23 program committee (PC) members.
-You are conflicted with a member if: (1) you are currently employed at the same institution, have been previously employed at the same institution within the past two years (2021 or later), or are going to begin employment at the same institution; (2) you have a past or present association as thesis advisor or advisee (no time limit); (3) you have collaborated on a project, publication, grant proposal, or editorship within the past two years (2021 or later); or (4) you have spousal or first-degree relative relations.
+When registering a submission, all its co-authors must provide information about conflicts with the USENIX ATC '24 program committee (PC) members.
+You are conflicted with a member if: (1) you are currently employed at the same institution, have been previously employed at the same institution within the past two years (2022 or later), or are going to begin employment at the same institution within a year; (2) you have a past or present association as thesis advisor or advisee (no time limit); (3) you have collaborated on a project, publication, grant proposal, editorship, or co-charing of conferences within the past two years (2022 or later); or (4) you have spousal or first-degree relative relations.

 Authors' Response Period

-USENIX ATC '23 will provide an opportunity for authors to respond to reviews prior to final consideration of the submissions at the program committee meeting according to the schedule detailed above.
+USENIX ATC '24 will provide an opportunity for authors to respond to reviews prior to final consideration of the submissions at the program committee meeting according to the schedule detailed above.
 Authors must limit their response rebuttal to: (1) correcting factual errors in the reviews; and (2) directly addressing questions posed by reviewers.
 Rebuttals should be limited to clarifying the submitted work.
 In particular, rebuttals must not include new experiments or data, nor describe additional work completed since submission, nor make promises of additional work to be performed.
 Rebuttals are optional.
-Rebuttals should be limited to no more than 500 words; excessively long rebuttals might result in the paper's rejection.

 By default, all accepted papers will be made available online to registered attendees before the conference.
 If your accepted paper should not be published prior to the event, please notify firstname.lastname@example.org before the final paper deadline.
 Accepted papers, however, will be made available online to everyone beginning on the first day of the conference.